jelovirt/muuntaja/README.markdown

 License
 -------

-The DITA Open Toolkit is licensed for use, at the user's election, under the [Common Public License](http://www.opensource.org/licenses/cpl1.0.php) 1.0 (CPL) or [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The Muuntaja is licensed for use under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).